ortus-docs/commandbox-docs/packages/endpoints/https.md

 ## In box.json

-You can specify packages from ForgeBox as dependencies in your `box.json` in this format:
+You can specify packages from HTTP(S) endpoints as dependencies in your `box.json` in this format:

 ```javascript
 {